Install Redpanda for Kubernetes with kind

 export VERSION=$(curl -s https://api.github.com/repos/redpanda-data/redpanda/releases/latest | jq -r .tag_name)

-If you prefer to manually enter the Redpanda version, or if you want to verify the version, run this command to return the installed version:
+If you prefer to manually enter the Redpanda version, or if you want to verify the version, the following command returns the installed version:

 curl -s https://api.github.com/repos/redpanda-data/redpanda/releases/latest | grep tag_name

-Install the Redpanda operator CRD with the bash or zsh command below:
+Install the Redpanda operator CRD with the bash or zsh:

 kubectl apply \